New Orleans Police Department

-The New Orleans Police Department (NOPD) has primary responsibility for law enforcement in New Orleans, Louisiana.
-The department's jurisdiction covers all of Orleans Parish, while the city is divided into eight police districts.
+The New Orleans Police Department (NOPD) has primary responsibility for law enforcement in New Orleans, Louisiana, United States.
+The department's jurisdiction covers all of Orleans Parish, while the city itself is divided into eight police districts.

 The NOPD has a long history of civil rights violations, corruption and poor oversight.
 Since 2012, the NOPD has been in a federal consent decree where it has to implement sweeping reforms to address a wide array of structural problems identified by the U.S. Department of Justice in a 2011 report.
+The NOPD exited the consent decree on November 19, 2025.